vfarcic/devops24/manuscript/04-helm.md

 ## What Is Helm?

-I will not provide an explanation about Helm.
+I will not explain about Helm.
 I won't even give you the elevator pitch.
 I'll only say that it is a project with a big and healthy community, that it is a member of [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/), and that it has backing of big guys like Google, Microsoft, and a few others.
 For everything else, you'll need to follow the exercises.
-They'll lead us towards an understanding of the project and will hopefully helps us in our goal to refine our continuous deployment pipeline.
+They'll lead us towards an understanding of the project, and they will hopefully helps us in our goal to refine our continuous deployment pipeline.

 The first step is to install it.